top of page

 Protect the Chignecto Isthmus Coalition

 The Protect the Chignecto Isthmus Coalition was founded in September 2025 to safeguard the people, wildlife, and natural resources of this vital region.
+Stay up to date and read our latest newsletter here.

 PCICLogo.jpg